With an online ad, a book sale is one click away

 5) Personalized: Offers can be tailored to the recipient and targeted to specific demographics.

-Online advertising and marketing is getting all the attention and hype these days, in part because of these factors.
+Online advertising and marketing are getting all the attention and hype these days, in part because of these factors.
 If these are your goals (seriously, they must be your goals – not what you think your goals should be or what someone else told you), then embrace online book promotions and pursue them diligently.
 However, when doing this, don’t forget to consider the benefits of non-online advertising.

 Book marketing success, as with most things in life, requires balance: online and offline promotions and marketing initiatives.